 Maintaining good sleep habits, such as a consistent sleep schedule and a comfortable sleep environment, is vital for achieving restful sleep.
 Older adults should pay particular attention to these practices, as they often experience lighter, more fragmented sleep.
 Addressing issues like high blood pressure and stress can further improve the quality of core sleep.

 Regular sleep studies can help identify sleep disorders that disrupt core sleep.
-By prioritizing core sleep and healthy sleep habits, individuals can enhance their nightly sleep quality, supporting overall health and well-being
+By prioritizing healthy sleep habits, individuals can enhance their night sleep quality, supporting overall health and well-being

 Here are some key takeaways to remember: